sarahannnicholson/gatsby-starter-netlify-cms/src/pages/recipes/2019-03-21-fried-rice.md

 4. Add carrots and onion to the pan and cook until tender, 3-4 minutes.
 5. Stir in garlic and green beans and cook for an additional minute.
 6. Add in the cold rice and peas and sauté for 3-4 minutes.
 The rice should brown up a bit.
-7. Add the eggs back to the pan and
+7. Add the eggs back to the pan and stir in soy sauce, oyster sauce and sesame oil.
+Cook for 1-2 minutes to heat through.

 Recipe inspired by: <https://chefsavvy.com/the-best-fried-rice/>